AustinmJoseph/azure-network-protocols/README.md

 ![az9](https://github.com/user-attachments/assets/496f709b-85f3-4201-abef-cbf57771d1b6)
 ![subnet fix p2](https://github.com/user-attachments/assets/59cddb22-cca9-4d57-8fc7-4383e50ca377)

-Now that we have set up our VM's lets log into one with Remote Desktop.
-Go to the Windows VM and copy and paste its IPv4 adress.
-THen sign in using the user and password we made earlier to sign into the VM.
-After signing in, install wire shark on the VM to capture the protocols in action.
+Now that we have set up our VMs, let’s log into one using Remote Desktop.

+Go to the Windows VM and copy its IPv4 address.
+Then, use the username and password we created earlier to sign into the VM.

+After signing in, install Wireshark on the VM to capture network protocols in action.
 ![a12](https://github.com/user-attachments/assets/4aa4299b-69c8-4f96-becb-e24e72af03ca)
 ![az13a](https://github.com/user-attachments/assets/3ade5c5c-697e-46ed-b2b4-b19e830ee9d5)
 ![azurep](https://github.com/user-attachments/assets/09679b6a-1ace-4a42-9230-806c9b566096)